- How long time does it take for my profile to get approved?

 When your profile is completed, one of our super bright people in our Approval Team will go through your profile.
 We usually approve profiles within 24 hours if all necessary information has been added to your profile.
 If you have completed your profile but are still not approved, please give us a heads up in the chat and we will have a look at it right away.

 It is free to create a profile at Worksome and to search for and apply for jobs.
-We have a 4 % administration fee, which is substracted from the total project value once the freelancer is payed when the job is completed.
+We have a 4 % administration fee, which is substracted from the total project value once the freelancer is payed when the job is completed - so you should take that into account when bidding on a job.

 Once we have received the payment from a company, we usually pay the freelancer within 3 to 4 workdays.
-Most companies have 8 days payment terms on their invoices (if this is not the case, it will be stated on the job post and contract)
+Most companies have 8 days payment terms on their invoices (if this is not the case, it will be stated on the job post and in the contract).

 4. I do not have a VAT number, can I still use Worksome?